umbraco/UmbracoDocs/Getting-Started/Backoffice/Sections/index.md

 As well as the default sections that come with Umbraco, you can create your own [Custom Sections](../../../Extending/Section-Trees/index.md)

 ## Access based on User Group
-Access to the section is based on which User Group a user is added to.
+Access to the section is based on which User Group a particular User belongs to.

 Learn more about how to configure the permissions in the article about [backoffice users](../../Data/Users).